Best American Goulash Recipe

 Easy, traditional American Goulash is a delicious, easy one-pot dinner recipe that the entire family will love.
 A mixture of elbow macaroni, ground beef, tomatoes, cheese and seasonings make this a family favorite recipe you will come back to again and again.
 It will be one of the most requested recipes.

-Goulash is the dinner to make on those nights when only a comforting, hearty meal will do!
+American goulash is the dinner to make on those nights when only a comforting, hearty meal will do!
 It’s pretty much the ultimate comfort food – macaroni and ground beef simmered in a savory sauce and topped with melted cheddar cheese?
 Um, yes, sign me up!

 Oh, and it’s a one-pot dinner!
-All of it – even the pasta – cooks in one pan for an easy dinner that will give you all the cozy feels.
+All of it – even the pasta – cooks in one pot for an easy dinner that will give you all the cozy feels.
 This Goulash is right up there with my one-pot taco pasta and chicken spaghetti dinners for family-requested dinners.
 My family loves it and I think yours will, too!

 What is American Goulash?